tvdboom/ATOM/docs_sources/faq.md

 prevent ATOM from being able to show the transformation results after every pre-processing step, which means losing the ability to inspect how a transformer changed the dataset.
-This makes cross-validation an inappropriate technique for our exploration purposes.
+This makes cross-validation an inappropriate technique for the purpose of exploration.

 So why not use cross-validation only to train and evaluate the models, instead of applying it to the whole pipeline?
 Cross-validating only the